gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 enable data integrity checks by identifying with high probability, whether a data set was changed or not, based on the single input of the data set itself only.
+They are one-way functions and make it theoretically possible, but practically infeasible to compute the input from the output.
 Together with asymmetric key cryptography they enable digital signatures by verifying with high probability, whether the data was processed by something with access to a specific private key.